Compliance Obligations – Definition

 - prevent or reduce undesired effects, including the potential for external environmental conditions to affect the organization;

 The overall intent of the process established in clause 6.1.1 is to ensure that the organization is able to achieve the intended outcomes of its environmental management system, to prevent or reduce undesired effects. and to achieve continual improvement.
 The organization can ensure this by determining its risks and opportunities that need to be addressed and planning action to address them.
 These risks and opportunities can be related to environmental aspects, compliance obligations, other issues or other needs and expectations of interested parties.

-Compliance obligations can create risks and opportunities. such as falling to comply (which can damage the organization’s reputation or result in legal action) or performing beyond its compliance obligations (which can enhance the organizations reputation)
+Compliance obligations can create risks and opportunities. such as failing to comply (which can damage the organization’s reputation or result in legal action) or performing beyond its compliance obligations (which can enhance the organization’s reputation)